Satgityam/url-shortener/README.md

 ## AI Usage Disclosure

 I used ChatGPT to assist with:
-- Designing the project architecture
+- Get suggestions for structuring the Flask project
-- Writing Flask routes and service logic
-- Writing regex for URL validation
+- Clarify syntax for URL validation using regex
-- Creating test cases and fixing edge case bugs
+- Cross-check edge cases for test coverage

 All code was reviewed, tested, and verified manually before submission.